BCC Communication Pathway

 The Annual Communication Rhythm

 Vision doesn't sustain itself.
-It needs a drumbeat: a predictable, repeating cadence that keeps the rallying cry alive from January to December.
-The two all-church leadership meetings are the anchor points of the year.
+It needs a drumbeat — a predictable, repeating cadence that keeps the rallying cry alive from January to December.

 All-Church Leadership Meeting · Spring